rivr-io/rivr-dotnet-client/Readme.md

 #### Refund or Cancel an order

-And order can be either refunded or cancelled depending on the current status.
+An order can be either refunded or cancelled depending on the current status.
 If the status is `OrderStatus.Completed`, the order will be refunded.
 If the status is `OrderStatus.Created`, the order will be cancelled.
 The calling system does not need to know the current status of the order.

 Note: There are certain payment methods that do not support refunds (some instalment products).